BandlaR2/React-Learning-repo/docs/react-learning-docs/react-resources.md

 #### 3. [Class Central: Props and Mapping](https://scrimba.com/playlist/pqQgrcN)

-In these link we have topics that are related to props,react renders arrays,mapping.
+In these link we have topics that are related to props,react renders arrays,Mapping.

 #### 4. [Class Central: usestate and useEffect ](https://scrimba.com/playlist/prXJpCQ)